NelloKudo/osu-winello/README.md

 ## Prerequisites

 The only requirements, besides drivers, are `git`, `zenity`,`wget` and `xdg-desktop-portal` (for in-game links).
+- If osu is not lauching and you get error like "libGL error: MESA-LOADER failed to open", Install steam.

 You can easily install them like this: